JupiterM/Angular16Motoko/README.md

 Use 'npm run deploy:local' instead.

 ## Code scaffolding
-Components and services can be created the same.
+Components and services can be created the same. <br />
+When creating a new component or service: <br />
+{ MotokoService } must be imported and instantiated prior to being used. <br />
+After updating Motoko smart contract 'main.mo' <br />
+run "npm run generate:motoko" to generate new candid files <br />
+The motoko services file 'motoko.service.ts' must also be updated.

 ## Building Angular Application